top of page

 Start with Clear Route Planning

-One of the most important steps in planning routes is to know exactly where you want to go and what to expect.
+One of the most important steps in planning routes is knowing exactly where you want to go and what to expect.
 Why are you going there?
 How are you getting there?
-What are the challenges that you may face?
-Yes, some people do Cowboy it, and fair play to them; but it won't give them the same satisfaction as knowing you have planned your hike, ready for any eventuality, ready for anything.
-I always begin by researching trails that match my interests.
-Websites, guidebooks, and hiking apps but most importantly detailed maps help with a good overview of the challenge ahead.
+What challenges might you face?
+Sure, some folks do a bit of cowboying, and fair play to them!
+But it won't give you the same satisfaction as knowing you have planned your hike, ready for any eventuality.

 Sites such as OS, Norgeskaart, All Trails, HIIKER offer some good online mapping tools